 - 11 shortlisted projects were selected for the 2017 Award.

-- 3 project representatives will be invited to present their finalist projects at the Global Engineering Deans Council (GEDC) annual conference in Niagara Falls, Canada.
+- 3 project representatives were invited to present their projects at the Global Engineering Deans Council (GEDC) annual conference in Niagara Falls, Canada.

 The Award Committee were looking for projects that have made an impact with their work with the resources available, who could provide evidence of generating results and show the potential to be replicated elsewhere, or developed on a bigger scale.